SmartTokenLabs/TokenScript/doc/javascript_api.md

 ### For whom to use

-- The JavaScript running in Tokenscript
+- The JavaScript running in TokenScript
-- Javascript running in Dapp websites.
+- JavaScript running in Dapp websites.

 Both uses the same JavaScript API but with nuances.
 For example:

 ---

-Difference in the tokens avaialble to be accessed through this API.
+Difference in the tokens available to be accessed through this API.

-- The tokens availble to a Dapp website depends on what token the user has chosen to use on that Dapp, as well as the tokens not owned by the current user, like the token the Dapp offers to transfer to the user (e.g. auction Dapp website) or to be created for the user (e.g. purchasing a new tokenised FIFA Ticket).
+- The tokens available to a Dapp website depends on what token the user has chosen to use on that Dapp, as well as the tokens not owned by the current user, like the token the Dapp offers to transfer to the user (e.g. auction Dapp website) or to be created for the user (e.g. purchasing a new tokenised FIFA Ticket).

-- The tokens available to the Javascript in a Tokenscript is typically the current token itself and depdencencies.
+- The tokens available to the JavaScript in a TokenScript is typically the current token itself and dependencies.
 In the TokenView, may also include other tokens that can interact with the current token.
 ---

-The api has 2 parts
+The API has 2 parts

 A. The token data.